Astros vs. Blue Jays Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has collected 57 hits with seven doubles, a triple, eight home runs and 34 walks.
-He has driven in 36 runs with one stolen base.
+- Alex Bregman has seven doubles, a triple, eight home runs, 34 walks and 36 RBI (58 total hits).
+He's also stolen one base.

-- Bregman enters this matchup looking to extend his 11-game hit streak.
-During his last 10 games he is hitting .444 with a double, two home runs, six walks and 13 RBI.
+- Bregman takes a 12-game streak with at least one hit into this one.
+During his last 10 outings he is batting .405 with a double, two home runs, six walks and 12 RBI.

 Bregman Recent Games